AntonioTrovato/Quantum-Multi-Objective-Test-Case-Selection/README.md

-# SelectQA - Quantum Regression Test Case Optimization
+# SelectQA - Quantum Regression Test Case Selection
 This repository contains all the necessary resources to reproduce the results of the SelectQA method.